magmax/livedoc/README.rst

     By setting the value of [5](- "a = TEXT") and adding [5](- "a += TEXT") more, it will return [10](- "a == TEXT)".

+Additionally, it is possible to set the test name just assigning the name to `TESTNAME` variable, grouping any following comparision as an assert to that test:

+    If TESTNAME is set to the [test name](- "TESTNAME = TEXT"), then any comparison will be added to that test.

+By default, any title (`h1`, `h2`, ...) is set as the test name.

+Remember that to make it even easier, **any comparision is an assertion**.

 Roadmap